 • includes the name of the photographer or person who created the image

-• starts with ‘Image of’, ‘Graphic of’ or common information that would repeat across every image, the screen reader is already going to announce that the element is an image.
-It is OK to clarify if the image is an illustration or a photograph, if it is relevant to understanding its purpose
+• starts with “Image of”, “Graphic of” or common information that would repeat across every image, because the screen reader is already going to announce that the element is an image.

 • repeats information from the page